 Note: portions of the cave are closed during bat breeding season so that the bats are not disturbed.
 Check the park website for up to date information before going.

 Don’t miss all our comprehensive national park coverage.
+Here are more National Parks near you!
 Start planning your vacation today!